btallitsch/todo-nerdwallet/README.md

 ## Deployment

-This project is deployed on Vercel and can be accessed at: [your-vercel-url]
+This project is deployed on Vercel and can be accessed at: [https://todo-nerdwallet.vercel.app/](https://todo-nerdwallet.vercel.app/)